Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

-The details of the Tiling algorithm can be found in Appendix~\ref{ap:tiling_algo}.
 The procedure works by generating greedy expansions between blocks of different dimensions.
 By leveraging this approach, the algorithm skips large blocks of lower-ordered dimensions, when making expansions in a higher ordered dimension.
 In this way, it efficiently tiles arbitrarily sized gaps in the $d$-dimensional grid with hyper-rectangles, using at most $2(d-1)+1$ intervals per gap.
 This bound on the number of intervals is the key factor behind the suitable scaling of the Tiling algorithm.
 After accounting for all operations, even the arithmetic operations, the tile generation executes in time $\mathcal{O}(M \, d^3 \, n^2)$.
 This, compared to the state-sorting cost $\mathcal{O}(n \, M \log M)$, is typically negligible.
-Therefore, the asymptotic overhead coming from the tiling procedure is essentially $\mathcal{O}(M \log M)$.
+Therefore, the overhead coming from the Tiling procedure is essentially $\mathcal{O}(M \log M)$.